teracow/googliser/README.md

 How many concurrent image downloads?
 Default is 8.
 Maximum is 40. **Larger is not necessarily faster!**

 `-t` or `--timeout [INTEGER]`
-Number of seconds before retrying download.
+Number of seconds before Wget gives up.
 Default is 15.
 Maximum is 600 (10 minutes).

 `-r` or `--retries [INTEGER]`
-Retry download of each image this many times.
+Number of download retries for each image.
 Default is 3.
 Maximum is 100.

 `-u` or `--upper-size [INTEGER]`
 Only download image files that are reported by the server to be smaller than this many bytes.
 Some servers do not report file-size, so these will be downloaded anyway and checked afterward.
 Enter 0 for unlimited size.
 Default is 0 (unlimited).

 `-l` or `--lower-size [INTEGER]`
 Only download image files that are reported by the server to be larger than this many bytes.
 Some servers do not report file-size, so these will be downloaded anyway and checked afterward.
 Default is 1,000 bytes.
-I've found this useful for ignoring files sent by servers that send HTML instead of the JPG I requested. :)
+I've found this setting useful for ignoring files sent by servers that give me HTML instead of the JPG I requested. :)

 `-i` or `--title [STRING]`
 Specify a custom title for the gallery.
 Default is to use the search-phrase.